SEND HELP TO CHILDREN IN YEMEN

 How urgent is the humanitarian situation in Yemen?

-Yemen remains one of the largest humanitarian crises in the world, with more than 20.7 million people – some 70 per cent of the population – in need of humanitarian assistance, including more than 11.3 million children.
+Yemen remains one of the largest humanitarian crises in the world.
+An estimated 23.4 million people, nearly 75 per cent of the population, are in need of humanitarian assistance with over 4 million people – including 3.2 million children – internally displaced.

 What is UNICEF doing to help children in Yemen?

-UNICEF is on the ground across Yemen, working to save children’s lives and to help them cope with the impact of conflict by providing victim assistance, education on mines and explosive remnants of war, plus other vital services.
+UNICEF is working in Yemen to save children’s lives and to help them cope with the impact of conflict by providing psychosocial support, safe drinking water, education on mines and explosive remnants of war, rehabilitating damaged schools, and establishing safe learning spaces along with other vital services.

-- Vaccinated more than 3.8 million children against polio
+- Vaccinated more than 2.1 million children against polio and measles

 Why does UNICEF need my help now?

-Children continue to be killed and maimed in the conflict.
-The damage and closure of schools and hospitals has also disrupted access to education and health services, leaving children even more vulnerable and robbing them of their futures.
+The damage and closure of schools and hospitals have also disrupted access to education and health services, leaving children even more vulnerable to exploitation and abuse.

 We need the support of generous and caring donors like you to help UNICEF: